Title: A history of Ireland in International Relations (IAP, 2020)

-Theme: A prequel (of sorts) to the theme of the article above, but covering only a short time period, which limited its scope (naturally)
+Theme: A prequel (of sorts) to the theme of the article above, but covering only a short time period, which limited its scope.

 Title: ‘The American civil war, the Fenians and Ireland’, in Arthur Mitchell (ed.)
 Fighting Irish in the American civil war and the invasion of Mexico (Jefferson, 2017)

-Theme: Essentially a reprint of an article that was written very quickly for a student publication in 2007, focusing more on the issue of Fenian propaganda than military experience etc.
+Theme: Essentially a reprint of an article that was written very quickly for a student publication in 2007.
+It focuses on the issue of Fenian propaganda rather than military experience.